Centennial Farms Program

 - Properties with fewer than 160 acres can qualify if they gross at least $1,000 in annual sales

-Centennial Farms Awards: The Colorado Centennial Farms awards will be presented at the Colorado State Fair in Pueblo in August.
+Centennial Farms & Ranches Awards: Awards will be presented at the Colorado State Fair in Pueblo in August.
 At the ceremony, award recipients will receive a certificate signed by the Governor and a sign to display on their property.
-In addition, the National Trust for Historic Preservation will recognize families who have maintained the historic buildings on their property that are 50 years old or older.
+In addition, families who have maintained historic buildings on their property that are 50 years old or older will be recognized with a Historic Structures Award.

-More Information: Visit History Colorado's Centennial Farms website
+More Information: Visit History Colorado's Centennial Farms & Ranches website